Gabriel Arias Preview, Player Props: Guardians vs. Reds

-On Tuesday, Gabriel Arias (.429 slugging percentage in past 10 games, including two home runs) and the Cleveland Guardians face the Cincinnati Reds, whose starting pitcher will be Graham Ashcraft.
-First pitch is at 6:40 PM ET.
+Gabriel Arias -- with an on-base percentage of .167 in his past 10 games, 119 points lower than his season-long percentage -- will be in action for the Cleveland Guardians versus the Cincinnati Reds, with Andrew Abbott on the hill, on August 16 at 6:40 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Rays.
+In his last game he had a hitless performance (0-for-4) against the Reds.

 Gabriel Arias Game Info & Props vs. the Reds